We have assembled a small team of dedicated individuals and experienced education specialists.

 In addition to his work in the security industry, John has also developed and lead emotional intelligence training courses both in the United Kingdom and abroad.

-Pembe works alongside the government’s Peer Outreach Team and has spoken at City Hall and Parliament addressing issues about adverse childhood experiences.
-She runs a charity called Generation Uncovered which offers free studio and rehearsal space and a place for young people to showcase their talents – offering courses in event management and city and guilds qualifications.
+Pembe has worked alongside the government’s Peer Outreach Team and has spoken at City Hall, Parliament, TVP and The MET addressing issues about adverse childhood experiences.
+She runs a charity called Generation Uncovered which started up in 2012.
+They offer free studio and rehearsal space and a place for young people to showcase their talents – offering courses in event management and city and guilds qualifications.

-Over the last four years, Pembe has raised over £30,000 to help fund the funeral costs of young people that have lost their lives through youth violence, through events and GoFundMe pages.
+She has raised over £30,000 in the last four years through events and GoFundMe pages in order to help fund the funeral costs of young people that have lost their lives through youth violence.

 Wendy is a life coach and former Paralympian.
 After she was involved in a serious motorbike accident at the age of 17, Wendy developed new ambitions during years spent in rehabilitation.